 - Consolidating your first mortgage and your home equity line of credit (HELOC).
 By rolling these into a single monthly payment, you can simplify your finances and focus on one debt.
 HELOCs often have adjustable rates, so refinancing into a fixed-rate loan could potentially save you money in the long run.

-- Using the equity in your home to take out cash.
+- Use the equity in your home to take out cash.
 With rising home values, you may have enough equity to take out a cash-out refinance.
-This money can be used to finance home improvements, pay off debts or to fund large purchases.
+This money can be used to finance home improvements, pay off debts, or fund large purchases.